mmalc/iDAAS/README.md

 oc create -f https://raw.githubusercontent.com/jboss-fuse/application-templates/GA/quickstarts/spring-boot-camel-template.json
 Now when you use "Add to Project" button in the OpenShift console, you should see a template for this quickstart.

-# Other Related GitHub Repositories for Connected Health / iDAAS Platform Components
-As mentioned above iDAAS is a platform and is built in a very modular manner.
-We will be releasing other public Git Hub repositories that will enable additional extensibility.